-Part 6 5: Emergency Evacuation icipal alerts and emergency warnings are sent in ciple formats that are equally effective.
+Part 6: Emergency Evacuation Municipal alerts and emergency warnings are sent in multiple formats that are equally effective.
 Choose an item.
-Click here to comment. ergency evacuation procedures from buildings address needs of individuals with disabilities.
+Click here to comment.
+2. Emergency evacuation procedures from buildings address the needs of individuals with disabilities.
 Choose an item.
 Please attach a copy of the section of your emergency preparedness plan that addresses individuals with disabilities.
-Part 7 7: Equipment ton has purchased office equipment that can be readily doest-effectively modified for people with disabilities.
+Part 7: Equipment Bolton has purchased office equipment that can be readily and cost-effectively modified for people with disabilities.
 Choose an item.
 Click here to comment.
-Part 8 3: Employment Bol ton has reviewed the following areas to ensure that ton does not discriminate against persons with abilities: Choose an item.
-Choose Click here to comment.
-Recruitment advertising (e.g., available in accessible formats) an item.
+Part 8: Employment Bolton has reviewed the following areas to ensure that Bolton does not discriminate against persons with disabilities: Choose an item.
 Click here to comment.
+Recruitment advertising (e.g., available in accessible formats) Choose an item.
+Click here to comment.
 Application forms (e.g., contain nondiscrimination policy notices) Choose an item.
 Click here to comment.
 Job descriptions distinguish between essential functions and marginal functions Choose an item.
-Choose Click here to comment. • 1 Leaves of absence, sick leave, or any other leave an item.
 Choose Click here to comment.
-Requirement for pre-employment medical examinations item.
+Leaves of absence, sick leave, or any other leave an item.
 Choose Click here to comment.
-Personnel files have to ensure that information identifying disability is contained in a separate file. an item.
+Requirement for pre-employment medical examination san item.
 Click here to comment.
+Personnel files have to ensure that information identifying disability is contained in a separate file.
+Choose an item.
+Click here to comment.
 Training programs, both in-house and outside opportunities Choose an item.
-Choose Click here to comment. • [Performance evaluation forms an item.
 Choose Click here to comment.
-2. Sta ff who conduct interviews receive ADA training. an item.
-Click here to comment. icies and procedures relative to requests for reasonable ommodations have been developed.
+Performance evaluation forms an item.
+Click here to comment.
+2. Staff who conduct interviews receive ADA training.
+Choose an item.
+Click here to comment.
+3. Policies and procedures relative to requests for reasonable accommodations have been developed.
 Choose an item.
 Click here to comment.